Register an appointeeship

 Online

-You can submit your Appointeeship details and documents online using the form below.
+You can submit your appointeeship details and documents online using our form.

 Come and see us

-You may prefer to come and see us to register your Appointeeship.
-You can book an appointment with us at a branch or Barclays local using the links below.
+You may prefer to come and see us to register your appointeeship.
+You can book an appointment with us near you.

-If you do not already bank with us, you will need identity documents such as a passport or a photocard driving licence.
+If you don’t already bank with us, you’ll need to bring documents to prove your identity, such as your passport or photocard driving licence.

 Call us for more options